Nagai-S/DatabaseModel/README.md

 |data|data|data|

 * You can set an integer(>=0) in 'column_number'.
 When you want to save datas associated with a 'key1' in column A, set 0 at the value of 'key1' in static method 'column()', when column B, set 1, and when column C, set 2, ... and so on.
-* You can set a string of a key name that is identifier of the datas in 'your_primary_key'.
+* You can set a string of a key name that is identifier of the datas in 'yourPrimaryKey'.

 ## Methods
 ### Initialize